 Our faculty contribute to leading scholarship, the practice of law, the development of policy, and the advancement of civil society in Canada and around the globe.

 We actively build and facilitate research networks through our research networks, programs, and centres.
-Allard Law is a world leader in areas as diverse as feminist legal studies, Asian law, Indigenous Legal Studies, criminal law, environmental law, business law, and migration laws.
+Allard Law is a world leader in areas as diverse as feminist legal studies, Asian law, Indigenous Legal Studies, criminal law, environmental law, business law, family law, human rights law, international law, African law and society, law and cities, and migration law.
 The intellectual community is enriched by visiting scholars from our global exchange partners and beyond.
 Faculty visiting through our Visiting Scholars Program have opportunities to present work in the faculty colloquium, engage with researchers in our graduate program, and teach intensive classes in our JD program.

 We were pleased to recently host Usha Natarajan, one of the world’s leading scholars in Third World Approaches to International Law (TWAIL).
 Professor Natarajan spent her time here meeting with faculty and students and providing her perspective on issues around global inequity.